dennzimm/npmrc-replace-env/README.md

 These options provide flexibility in configuring environment variables and allow tailoring the utility to your specific needs.

+[!NOTE]
+To display the help message for command-line options, use the `--help` or `-h` option when invoking the utility:

 ## Contributing

 Contributions are welcome!
 If you encounter issues or have suggestions, please feel free to open an [issue](https://github.com/dennzimm/npmrc-replace-env/issues) or submit a [pull request](https://github.com/dennzimm/npmrc-replace-env/pulls).